Davej66/dfg/README.md

 6. The website is live https://davej66.github.io/dfg/ .

 ### To run the project locally:
-This achieve by the following process;
+To achieve this by the following process;
 1. Under the repository name and the menu that contains Gitpod click Code.
 2. Select HTTPS the location will already be present.
 3. To the right of this address is an icon once this clicked the location will be cloned.